Email Writing Tips: An Easy Guide

 How to Write an Email

-You may also choose to include your contact information at the end with a signature, if you don't have one set already, in case the recipient needs to get in touch with you.
+You may also choose to include your contact information at the end with a signature, in case the recipient needs to get in touch with you.

 An email in a mail client